Prunus davidiana

-Prunus davidiana (syn.
-Amygdalus davidiana, Persica davidiana, Prunus persica var. davidiana) is a species in the genus Prunus in the family Rosaceae.
+Prunus davidiana is a plant species in the Rosaceae family.
 It is also known by the common names David's peach and Chinese wild peach.
 It is native to China, preferring to grow in forests and thickets, on slopes in mountain valleys, and in waste fields, from 800 to 3200 m.
 It is resistant to frost, and to a number of pests and diseases of cultivated peach, and is the subject of many studies for the genetic improvement of peaches.